outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

       https://www.vox.com/policy-and-politics/2020/1/30/20997046/constitution-electoral-college-senate-popular-vote-trump
         - doesn't mention an improved version of the system that would avoid these sub-optimal combinations

-  - election security:
+    - write function to identify contradictory information (retracted studies, false information, conspiracy theory (anti-vax), opinion) & selecting least likely to be false
+      - this will be useful when youre pulling non-research study data, like when youre looking up a metric or compound if you dont find anything on wiki

+    - write function to rank & identify authoritative sources (wiki is more trustworthy than a holistic or commercialized blog based on editing metadata)

+    - function to identify & remove common article intents with high probability of falsehood to reduce it to just facts
+      - add intent matching so you can compare treatment relationships with article intents to see if its actually a sentence with a treatment in it
+        - finish treatment failure condition - make sure it adds nothing if theres no treatment in the article - this is related to intent function

+## Learning models

+    - brain learns through various reward models:
+    - short term rewards: storing useful information
+    - long term rewards: storing useful functions
+    - adaptive/reusable rewards: storing functions by relevance or abstraction
+    - on-demand rewards: storing function-generating methods/interfaces
+    - reward potential-maximization: storing derivation method core functions

+## Election security

   - apply your other solution to election security:

     - given a range of expected votes in a category, how much does final result deviate from expected votes

       - if an attribute like intelligence is associated with a particular vote, and outcome count deviates from known attribute count to this degree, what set of ratios of deviation can be attributed to noise and what percentage to interference/fraud?

       - what is the path between the determining attribute (intelligence) & the output concept (interference/fraud)?
           - is lack of intelligence a few transforms away from the output concept
             - meaning, if stupidity is associated with voting for the x party, is interference actual fraud given that its still indicating the expected stupidity rates in population?
             - or if stupidity is associated with voting for the x party, is the result inevitable, regardless of how it's achieved (they wouldve voted the same way as the fraudster tricked them into voting or artificially chose their vote with data manipulation)

-  - navigation model examples:
+## Navigation model

     - predict variance sources & ratios:
       - type/shape/movement/interaction interface variance sources: